-We present below an example of archeomagnetic dating obtained from a lime kiln excavated in a rock shelter called La Fanfarline, close to the small city of Orgon in southeastern France (Figure 3a).
+We present below an example of archeomagnetic dating obtained from a lime kiln excavated in a rock shelter called La Fanfarline, close to the small city of Orgon in southeastern France (Fig. 3a).
 Two uppermost Paleolithic (Alleröd time interval) and one Mesolithic occupation layers were identified at this location.
-These prehistoric layers were strongly perturbed by a late occupation dated to the High Middle Age (Carolingian period) marked by three pits containing very few datable potsherds (Brochier and Livache, 2004).
-One lime kiln was also, surprisingly, found in the La Fanfarline rock shelter, whose dating was totally unknown.
-Seventeen large samples were collected using the plaster cap method described in Thellier (1981) and precisely oriented towards the magnetic North and the geographic North (using a sun compass for the latter orientation).
+These prehistoric layers were strongly perturbed by a late occupation dated to the High Middle Age (Carolingian period) marked by three pits containing very few datable potsherds (Brochier and Livache [22]).
+One lime kiln was surprisingly found in the La Fanfarline rock shelter, whose age was unknown.
+Seventeen large samples were collected using the plaster cap method described in Thellier [10] and precisely oriented towards the magnetic North and the geographic North (using a sun compass for the latter orientation).
 After preparation in the laboratory, the magnetization of standard 12 cm-side samples was measured using a rotating inductometer specially designed for the large size of the samples.
-Following the Thellier's methodology involving a stringent viscosity test, only the results obtained from the samples having a magnetic viscosity index (defined by the ratio of viscous remanent magnetization to thermoremanent magnetization) of less than 5% were retained for the computation of the mean -ancient- thermoremanent magnetization direction (for more details on the method, see in Thellier, 1981 or Bucur, 1994).
-In the case of the studied burnt structure, the individual directions obtained from only 10 samples were further considered (mean viscosity index of 3.1% -note that 2 samples were also rejected because of their weak magnetization).
-These directions give a mean direction (Declination, 8.1°; Inclination, 57.1° at the site; Figure 3b) precisely defined with a Fisher parameter of 1911 ( $\alpha{95}$ =1.0°).
-The comparison between this archeomagnetic direction and the reference directional archeomagnetic database available in France was made using the method described in Le Goff et al. (2002).
-This method aims at testing the compatibility between a Fisherian direction, the one to be dated, and a reference directional variation curve constructed with the help of sliding windows of varying duration, whose durations are principally fixed following the changing density of available "reference" data over the time, and whose successive mean directions are computed using the bivariate extension of the Fisher distribution (Le Goff, 1990; see also in Lanos et al., 2005 for a different method based on the Bayesian approach for drawing the directional variation curve) (Figure 3b).
-An archeomagnetic age interval is then determined using a modified version of the McFadden and McElhinny (1990) test developed for testing the compatibility at 95% between two Fisherian directions: this amounts to comparing the angular distance ( $\gamma$ ) between the direction of unknown age and each of the directions from the reference directional variation curve with a critical distance ( $\gamma_c$ ) defined at the confidence level of 95% (Figure 3c).
-We obtain for the kiln of La Fanfarline an archeomagnetic dating at 95% between 1380 AD and 1510 AD.
-Le Goff et al. (2002) further proposed to use the compatibility test above as a rejection test in order to estimate the probability p (in %) of making an error if the direction of unknown age was considered different from one dated mean direction.
-In that case, the parameter p can be used to define a more probable age within the archeomagnetic age interval previously determined.
-This allows us to find a more probable age around 1470 AD for this kiln (Figure 3c).
-Since our archeomagnetic study carried out in 2003, a radiocarbon age was obtained from charcoals found in the La Fanfarline kiln (J.E.
-Brochier, personal communication).
-The calibrated age, between 1440 AD and 1637 AD (at 2σ; ref.#LY12917), is consistent with our archeomagnetic dating.
-Combining both the archeomagnetic and radiocarbon age constraints further allows one to reduce the time interval to between 1440 AD and 1510 AD, which is again in very good agreement with our most probable archeomagnetic date of around 1470 AD.
+Following Thellier's methodology involving a stringent viscosity test, only the results obtained from the samples having a magnetic viscosity index (defined by the ratio of viscous remanent magnetization to thermore manent magnetization) of less than 5% were retained for the computation of the mean - ancient - thermoremanent magnetization direction (for more details on the method, see in Thellier [10] or Bucur [16]).
+Individual directions obtained from 10 samples were further considered (mean viscosity index of 3.1% - note that 2 samples were also rejected because of their weak magnetization).
+These directions give a mean direction (declination, 8.1°; inclination, 57.1° at the site; Fig. 3b) precisely defined with a Fisher parameter of 1911 ( $\alpha{95} = 1.0^{\circ}$ ).
+The comparison between this archeomagnetic direction and the reference directional archeomagnetic database available in France was made using the method described in Le Goff et al. [18].
+This method aims at testing the compatibility between the direction of the material to be dated and a reference directional variation curve constructed with the help of sliding windows of varying duration, whose